mehdibahou/AWS-Version-of-Job-Offers-Aggregator/README.md

 - Data transformation and cleaning using Amazon EMR (Elastic MapReduce) with PySpark.
 - Storing processed data in Amazon Redshift.
 - Visualizing job offers on a web application with Next.js.
-- Orchestrating tasks with Apache Airflow.
-- Scheduled data processing using AWS Lambda and CloudWatch Events.
+- Scheduled data processing using AWS Lambda and CloudWatch Events and S3 Event Trigger.

 ## Table of Contents